EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 ### Creating a new Magento 2 theme

 To create a new theme, we can either inherit it from an existing default "parent" theme, or create a new standalone theme from scratch.
-For most cases, I would reccommend to use the first option.
+In most cases, I would recommend to use the first option.
 For this example, we will choose <a href="http://magento2.demo.ubertheme.com/" target="_blank">Luma</a> as our parent theme.
 The other option would be inheriting from the default "blank" theme.

 Here's an initial task list to get our new theme ready: